gatsbyjs/gatsby/docs/contributing/triaging-github-issues.md

 We have a bot that helps us automate some aspects:

-- Issues with a question mark in their title or starting with "how" are automatically labelled as questions
+- Issues with a question mark in their title or starting with "how" are automatically labeled as questions
 - Issues with an empty body are closed
 - Issues with no activity are marked stale after 20 days.
-They are then closed after another 10 days unless anyone comments saying not stale or adds the not stale label
+They are then closed after another 10 days unless there are additional comments or the "not stale" label is applied

 ## Frequently Asked Questions